P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Disjuncts with multiple constraints

 \subsection{Strengthening the relaxation by linking constraints}

 Unless at least one $\alpha$ variable can be used in multiple constraints in the disjunct, there are no direct connections between the constraints within the disjuncts.
-The formulations are correct for any integer feasible solution, but omitted connections between $\alpha$ variables of different constraints can produce a weaker continuous relaxation.
+When relations among $\alpha$ variables do exist, omitting connections between $\alpha$-variables of different constraints can result in a formulation with a weaker continuous relaxation (note the formulations are still correct for any integer feasible solution).
 Similar observations are made in the reformulation-linearization technique literature \cite{misener2014framework,sherali2013reformulation}.
 With fewer splits, \ie the case desirable for practical implementations, it becomes more unlikely that the same $\alpha$ variable can be used in multiple constraints.
-We ask ourselves: how can $P$-split formulations be strengthened by introducing direct connections between constraints of the disjuncts?
+We ask: how can $P$-split formulations be strengthened by introducing direct connections between constraints of the disjuncts?

 For disjunctions with multiple constraints per disjunct, it can be possible to strengthen the $P$-split formulations with \textit{linking constraints}.
-Linking constraints are derived from the upper and lower bounds obtained by combining two of the split variables from different constraints within the same disjunct
+Linking constraints are derived from the upper and lower bounds obtained by combining two (or more) of the $\alpha$-variables from different constraints within the same disjunct